e-n-f/if-then-else/if-then-else.md

 And there are mathematical algorithms, like taking a cube root, that involve some guesswork, and require repeating a step if you guessed wrong.
-But algorithms were generally framed as repetition, not as making decisions.
+But most algorithms were  described in terms of repetition, not in terms of making decisions.

 Even early computers didn't have any provision for performing parts of a program conditionally.
 You could partition a data set